 The full impact to our business of theCOVID-19 pandemic and the resulting economic downturn remains unknown.
 Until such impacts are fully known, our estimates and assumptions may be subject to a high degree of volatility and there may be material variances in our quarterly operating results during this period.
 The management fees paid to us by GLAD and GAIN are based on the fair value of their assets at the end of each quarter, which can cause volatility in our fees, but the management fees paid to us by LAND and GOOD are based on the cost of their gross tangible real estate, which do not have the same volatility by design.
 In addition, the incentive fees that we are entitled to receive from each of the Existing Gladstone Funds are adversely affected to the extent that investment income (or its equivalent) is reduced, whether as a result of the COVID-19 pandemic or other economic factors.
-As of September 30, 2021, our assets under management were approximately \$3.8 billion, an increase from \$3.0 billion at June 30, 2020 that negatively impacted the fees for that semiannual period.
-However, these asset values were largely restored in the semiannual period ended June 30, 2021.
+As of December 31, 2021, our assets under management were approximately \$4.0 billion, an increase from \$3.0 billion at June 30, 2020 and \$3.6 billion at June 30, 2021.
+We observed a decline in the assets of GAIN between December 31, 2019 and June 30, 2021.
 GLAD experienced volatility within quarters during this period but stabilized considerably at the end of each quarter so that their fees were not materially impacted.